ShaineHo/6335-presentation/README.md

 - The whole project was **Done by R** with some CSS settings in our html file.

-- As it contains some local settings, you need to render the rmd with the whole file.
+- As the Presntation was done in Xaringan, it is a html file, and it contains some interactive plots and a animation, which contain some local settings, you need to render the rmd with the whole file.

+### Stpes to render the file:

-- Please use the top right green buttom "Code" to **download the zip file** of our project
+- Please use the top right green buttom "Code" to **download the zip file** of our project.

+- Firstly, You need to double click the **6335Present.Rproj** to get the whole settings.

-- You can click the **6335Present.html** after unzip the file downloaed to view our Project
+- And then, you can click the **6335Present.html** to view our project after unziping the file downloaed.

-- OR, You can use the **6335Presentatin.Rmd** to knit the document
+- OR, You can use the **6335Presentatin.Rmd** to knit the document.